steveshogren/hugo-blog/content/page/training.md

 developers are able to switch languages several times in their careers.
 This language just has to get you that first job.

-If I was picking a good "first job" language in late 2016, I'd pick one of:
-Java, C#, NodeJS, PHP, Python, C++, C, or Ruby.
-I'd likely settle on either Java or Ruby for a combination of practicality and breadth of jobs.
+If I was picking a good "first job" language in mid 2017, I'd pick one of: Java, C#, NodeJS, PHP, Python, or Ruby.
+With my weak math background, I'd likely settle on either Java or Ruby for a combination of practicality and breadth of jobs.
 If I lived in a place with more Ruby jobs than Java, I'd pick Ruby.
-I would also learn the basics of front-end Javascript so I could get into most web jobs.
+I would also learn the basics of front-end JavaScript so I could get into most web jobs.
 Remember you can always switch languages and jobs after a few years!

 ### Step 5 - Regularly Go to Meetups